|Follow PSU Field Hockey:||Follow @PennStateFH|

-AS A SOPHOMORE IN 2011: Played and started in all 23 games ...
+AS A SOPHOMORE IN 2011: Played and started all 23 games ...
 Scored four goals on the season and had a team-leading 20 assists ...
 Finished sixth in the country in assists ...
 Earned assists in two of her first three contests ...
-Had three-straight games (at Princeton, Quinnipiac, at Duke) where she tallied two assists ...
-Scored her first goal of the season at Iowa (9/25) to go along with an assist ...
-Assisted a career-high three times on goals at Indiana (10/7/11) ...
+Had three-straight games at No. 13 Princeton (9/8), Quinnipiac (9/11) and at No. 6 Duke (9/17) where she tallied two assists ...
+Scored her first goal of the season at No. 13 Iowa (9/25) to go along with an assist ...
+Assisted a career-high three times on goals at No. 15 Indiana (10/7) ...
 Scored goals in two consecutive games at Bucknell (10/25) and vs. Michigan State (10/30) ...
-Earned two big assists in the Big Ten Title game against Michigan (11/6/11) ...
-Tallied an assist in the second round of the NCAA Tournament at UConn (11/13) ...
-Was named Academic All-Big Ten for her success in the classroom.
+Earned two big assists in the Big Ten title game against Michigan (11/6) ...
+Tallied an assist in the second round of the NCAA Tournament at No. 5 UConn (11/13) ...
+Named Academic All-Big Ten for her success in the classroom.

-AS A FRESHMAN IN 2010: Appeared in 17 games during her freshmen season, including the final 16 contests of the year ...
+AS A FRESHMAN IN 2010: Appeared in 17 games during her freshman season, including the final 16 contests of the year ...
 Scored her first career goal while unloading a season-high three shots during a 4-0 victory over Temple ...
-Her goal, which opened the scoring just eight minutes into the contest, proved to be the game-winner during head coach Charlene Morett's historic 400th career victory ...
-Also uncorked a pair of shots during each of the next two games against West Chester and Indiana ...
-Fired her last shot of the year against No. 4 Syracuse during the NCAA Tournament ...
-Finished the season with nine shots, including three on-goal ...
-Earned a spot on the NFHCA National Academic Squad for her work off the field as well.
+Earned a spot on the NFHCA National Academic Squad for her work off the field.

 PERSONAL: Full name is Whitney Brynn Reddig ...
 Born on June 13, 1991 in Lancaster, Pa. ...
-Daughter of Jan and Rita Reddig ...
-Sister of Trey ...
-Undecided on a major.
+Parents are Jan and Rita ...
+Has a brother, Trey ...
+Majoring in rehabilitation and human services.

 ON CHOOSING PENN STATE: "After visiting Penn State, I absolutely fell in love with everything about it.
 It felt like home to me.
 The hockey coaches and team were great.
 The whole atmosphere of Penn State is impossible to beat."